06sarv/SUPPLY-CHAIN-AI/README.md

    ```

 ## 📢 Contributing
 Feel free to fork this repository and submit pull requests.
-Contributions are welcome! 😊
+Contributions are welcome anytime! 😊

 ## 📄 License
 This project is licensed under the MIT License.